Daniel-KM/Omeka-S-module-CleanUrl/README.md

 even if some slugs are reserved.
 A check is done when creating sites and pages to avoid issues.

-### Identifiers ###
+### Identifiers

 Simply set an identifier for each record in a field.
 The recommended field is `Dublin Core:Identifier`.

-- Identifiers can be any strings with any characters, as long as they don’t contain reserved characters like "/" and "%".
+- Identifiers can be any strings with any characters.
+Identifier are url-encoded according to the standard, but it is recommended to avoid characters like "%" or "$".
-- To use numbers as identifier is possible but not recommended. if so, it’s recommended that all records have got an identifier.
+- To use numbers as identifier is possible but not recommended, because they can be confused with the internal id or resources.
+If so, it’s recommended that all records have got an identifier.
 - A prefix can be added if you have other metadata in the same field.
 - A record can have multiple identifiers.
 The first one will be used to set the default url.
 Other ones can be used to set alias.